 Doing it this way will make it easier for you to track RSVPs and follow-up with the non-responders; definitely a great tip for an easy wedding planning process!

-The best thing about having a wedding website is that you can include appropriate links to guide your guests regarding directions or any other questions.
+The best thing about having a wedding website is to include appropriate links to guide your guests regarding directions or any other questions.
 So they can help themselves instead of spending your time attending and answering every single question that comes your way.

 5. Add boundaries to the details